ProzorroUKR/openprocurement.api/docs/source/tendering/cfaua/tutorial.rst

 Let's mark the document as "private":

-.. include:: tutorial/mark-bid-doc-private.http
+.. http:example:: tutorial/mark-bid-doc-private.http
    :code:

 It is possible to check the uploaded documents:

-.. include:: tutorial/bidder-documents.http
+.. http:example:: tutorial/bidder-documents.http
    :code:

 .. _envelopes: